araobp/remote-shutter/README.md

-# remote-shutter
- Bluetooth remote shutter for Android
+# Bluetooth remote shutter for Android

+I bought a very cheap bluetooth remote shutter for iOS and Android.

+In this project, I will develop a library for my other projects to control Android remotely by using the remote shutter.